-Step 1.
-Develop audience archetypes using your knowledge about customer goals, behaviors, and preferences.
+Step 1: Develop audience archetypes using your knowledge of customer goals, behaviors, and preferences.
 Define these archetypes based on their demography (geography, income, and education), psychography (values, opinions, interests, aspirations, and attitudes), ethnography, technography (your customer's ability to use and approach technology), behavior, and transactions.

-Step 2.
-Design and target customer experiences keeping in mind customer personas and the step of the journey that they are in.
-This will help them be more connected to your brand.
+Step 2: Design and target customer experiences keeping in mind customer personas and the step of the journey they’re in.
+This will help them feel more connected to your brand.

-Each customer goes through the following journey with a brand:
+Each customer goes through the following journey with most brands:

 The buy cycle: It starts when the “need" for a product arises but the prospect is not yet aware of your product/service.
 It ends with the prospect completing a purchase and becoming a customer.